Methodology

 For each task, we assessed two dimensions:

 Human Effort — how much practitioner time and expertise the task typically demands.
-This matters because displacing a high-effort task has more operational impact than displacing a low-effort one.
-Our scoring reflects this: the benchmark is weighted by effort, so the role-level score reflects real-world time displacement, not just task count.
+Our scoring reflects this: the benchmark is weighted by effort, so the role-level score reflects real-world time displacement.

 What Trips AI Up